Entities

 Entities are the foundation of your app's data model.
 In short, an Entity defines a model in your database.

 Wasp uses the excellent Prisma ORM to implement all database functionality and occasionally enhances it with a thin abstraction layer.
-Wasp Entities directly correspond to Prisma's data model.
-Still, you don't need to be familiar with Prisma to effectively use Wasp, as it comes with a simple API wrapper for working with Prisma's core features.
+This means that you use the schema.prisma

-The only requirement for defining Wasp Entities is familiarity with the Prisma Schema Language (PSL), a simple definition language explicitly created for defining models in Prisma.
+Prisma uses the Prisma Schema Language, a simple definition language explicitly created for defining models.
 The language is declarative and very intuitive.
 We'll also go through an example later in the text, so there's no need to go and thoroughly learn it right away.
 Still, if you're curious, look no further than Prisma's official documentation:

 Defining an Entity